jyothi-mudur/udacity-capstone-project-mlnd/README.md

 5. benchmark_model.ipynb describes the benchmark model
 6. benchmark_data_aug.ipynb describes the benchmark model with data augmentation as an improvement.
 7. transfer_learning_VGG19-SGD.ipynb describes the model considering VGG19 compiled with SGD optimizer instead of rmsprop.
+8. visualizations.ipynb has the visualizations for data augmentation and predictions.
-8. VGG19-Transfer-BottleNeck-Aug.ipynb describes the final model (solution) which gives an accuracy of 90.64%
+9. VGG19-Transfer-BottleNeck-Aug.ipynb describes the final model (solution) which gives an accuracy of 90.64%

 Due to the large file sizes, all the required files have not been uploaded.
-Please feel free to contact me for more details, if required.
+Please feel free to contact me for more details.